roelsmeets/peripheral-networks/README.md

 # peripheral-networks

-Replication data for article 'Peripheral Networks: Canon-Formation in the Nineteenth-Century Reception of Regionalist Writers' (under revieww), which is part of the  NWO-funded research project 'Redefining the Region: The Transnational Dimensions of Local Colour' (https://www.nwo.nl/en/projects/vic181026).
+Replication data for article 'Peripheral Networks: Canon-Formation in the Nineteenth-Century Reception of Regionalist Writers' (under review), which is part of the  NWO-funded research project 'Redefining the Region: The Transnational Dimensions of Local Colour' (https://www.nwo.nl/en/projects/vic181026).

 This freely accessible database is authored by Anneloek Scholten, Roel Smeets, Ninge Engelen, and Nils Lommerde.
 It consists of three interlinked files: